platformland/electric-book/book/text/identify.md

 Chances are you are already aware of lots of duplication.
 It might be multiple services all using different payment systems or address lookups.
 It might be developers from different teams creating their own login system or hosting setup.
 In fact, this seems to be the normal state of most organizations developing digital services.

 However, hoping that shared APIs, components and registers will emerge organically from this is unlikely to lead to results.
-For example, no shared components, APIs or registers emerged from the UK Government Digital Service's _Exemplar_ programme (which saw teams setup across government to redesign digital services).[^1]
+For example, no shared components, APIs or registers emerged from the UK Government Digital Service's _Exemplar_ programme (which saw teams setup across government to redesign digital services).

 There is no single approach to doing this, but approaches you might like to consider include:

-* Conducting interviews and surveys to understand where common needs might exist.[^2]
+* Conducting interviews and surveys to understand where common needs might exist.[^1]
-* Using [Wardley Mapping](#) to identify duplication.[^3]
+* Using [Wardley Mapping](#) to identify duplication.[^2]
-* Use governance processes, such as service standard assessments, to collect data about common needs.[^4]
+* Use governance processes, such as service standard assessments, to collect data about common needs.[^3]
 * Review legislation and guidance to identify where one service might benefit from API access to another.
 * Review code repositories to identify teams working on the same problem.
-* Create a service map or user-journey map and use it to identify common needs.[^5]
+* Create a service map or user-journey map and use it to identify common needs.[^4]
-* Create a map of the data ecosystem and use it to identify common needs, and datasets that can be adapted into common registers.[^6]
+* Create a map of the data ecosystem and use it to identify common needs, and datasets that can be adapted into common registers.[^5]

 Regardless of approach, all these activities take some time and effort, and will be competing against other priorities.
 So, make it clear where responsibility to spot common needs and duplication across teams lies.